IDSL-SeoulTech/HyQ/README.md

 ## Contributing

-Our code is based on [FQ-ViT](https://github.com/megvii-research/FQ-ViT)
+Our code is based on [FQ-ViT](https://github.com/megvii-research/FQ-ViT).
+Our code is based on FQ-ViT.
+We sincerely thank the contributors of FQ-ViT for their outstanding work.